bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

         <div class="img-col"><img src="img/atmosphere/rayleigh_and_exponential_aerosols.jpg"/></div>
         <div class="img-col"><img src="img/atmosphere/screenspace_height_fog_aerosols.jpg"/></div>
     </div>
     <p>Left: atmosphere set up with a regular exponential aerosol layer.
-Right: atmosphere set up with a screenspace height fog aerosol layer, with the density cranked up to make the volumetric shadowing effect visible.</p>
+Right: atmosphere set up with a height fog aerosol layer, with the density cranked up to make the volumetric shadowing effect visible.</p>
 </div>

 <!---------------------------------------------------------------------------------------->
 <!--------------------------------------- MATERIAL --------------------------------------->
 <!---------------------------------------------------------------------------------------->

 ### Lighting

 These parameters describe the color and illumination characteristics of the atmosphere layer.

 #### Extinction and Scattering Coefficients

 **C# member variables:** `Color m_extinctionCoefficients` and `Color m_scatteringCoefficients` \
 Volumetric coefficients can be challenging to understand if you are unfamiliar with volumetric rendering theory.
 Their main function is to determine the **color** of the sky.
 One easy way to think about them is to describe what they do to the sky color at different times of the day.